-The death rate from drug overdose in the U.S. in 2015 varied considerably by state, but saw a national average of 13.5 overdose deaths per 100,000 population.
+The death rate from drug overdose in the U.S. in 2016 varied considerably by state, but saw a national average of 14 overdose deaths per 100,000 population.
 Such overdoses included traditional illicit drugs, but also misused prescription drugs, particularly opioids, abuse of which has become a serious problem in recent years.
 With the increased use of certain addictive and dangerous drugs and high overdose death rates in certain states, the importance of prevention and treatment remains undeniable.
-The number of substance abuse treatment facilities in the U.S., which focus on drug and alcohol abuse, was reported to be 14,152 in 2014, a large increase from the 13,339 facilities reported just four years earlier in 2010.
+The number of substance abuse treatment facilities in the U.S., which focus on drug and alcohol abuse, was reported to be 13,873 in 2014, a decrease from the 14,152 facilities reported in the previous year.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.